aspose-tasks/Aspose.Tasks-Documentation/net/plugins/aspose-tasks-net-for-vsto/code-comparison-for-common-features/split-tasks-in-vsto-and-aspose-tasks/_index.md

 url: /net/split-tasks-in-vsto-and-aspose-tasks/
 ---

 Sometimes it is not possible to complete a task as scheduled and it needs to be split into two or more parts.
-Aspose.Tasks supports this Microsoft Project feature.
+Aspose.Tasks for .NET supports this Microsoft Project feature.

 ## **Code Examples**
 ### **VSTO**
 Below is the code for VSTO Project to split tasks:

 {{< highlight csharp >}}
-string FileName = "MyProject.mpp";
 object missingValue = System.Reflection.Missing.Value;
-Application.FileOpenEx(FileName,
+Application.FileOpenEx("MyProject.mpp",
    missingValue, missingValue, missingValue, missingValue, missingValue, missingValue, missingValue, missingValue, missingValue, missingValue, PjPoolOpen.pjPoolReadOnly, missingValue, missingValue, missingValue, missingValue, missingValue);

-Project MyProject = Application.ActiveProject;
+Project project = Application.ActiveProject;
-Task MyTask = MyProject.Tasks[1];
+Task MyTask = project.Tasks[1];
 MyTask.Split(DateTime.Parse("01.11.13 08:00"), DateTime.Parse("09.11.13 08:00"));
 {{< /highlight >}}